torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

 Applying Access Rules
 ~~~~~~~~~~~~~~~~~~~~~

-The developers of Linux rarely define new sorts of things, usually importing
+The developers of GNU/Linux rarely define new sorts of things, usually importing
 schemes and concepts from other systems.
 Most often, the other systems are
 variants of Unix.
 Unix has many endearing properties, but consistency of
 access control models is not one of them.
 Smack strives to treat accesses as